dou2004/BudgetMaster-Online-Manager-/README.md

-# BudgetMaster-Online-Manager-
-BudgetMaster Online Manager is designed to help individuals and families efficiently manage their ‎finances with ease.
-By offering comprehensive budgeting tools and real-time tracking features, users ‎can gain full control over their income, expenses, and savings.
-With a user-friendly interface and ‎advanced reporting capabilities, BudgetMaster ensures that managing personal or household ‎budgets becomes a stress-free and transparent process.  ‎
+ميزانيتي (My Budget) is a user-friendly budgeting application designed to help individuals manage their finances with ease.
+Whether you're tracking your daily expenses, setting savings goals, or planning your monthly budget, ميزانيتي provides a simple and effective way to stay on top of your financial health.
+The app allows users to monitor their spending habits, track income, set and manage budgets, and analyze financial trends through intuitive reports and charts.
+With ميزانيتي, users can take control of their finances, plan for the future, and make informed financial decisions.